mayconrfreitas/RevitAPISnippets/README.md

 [rvtallinstcat](./Snippets/RevitAPI2020/Collector/CollectAllInstancesByCategory.snippett)       | Collects all instances in the project by the builtin category.
 [rvtalltypescat](./Snippets/RevitAPI2020/Collector/CollectAllTypesByCategory.snippet)           | Collects all element types in the project by the builtin category.
 [rvtgetparamdoub](./Snippets/RevitAPI2020/Parameters/GetParameterValueAsDouble.snippet)         | Gets a parameter value as a double.
+[rvtgetparamelmid](./Snippets/RevitAPI2020/Parameters/GetParameterValueAsElementId.snippet)     | Gets a parameter value as an ElementId.
+[rvtgetparamint](./Snippets/RevitAPI2020/Parameters/GetParameterValueAsInteger.snippet)         | Gets a parameter value as an integer.

 ---